 6-State Trooper Project to focus on Move Over

-“Moving over and slowing down helps protect the lives of everyone who works on or uses Ohio’s roadways,” said Colonel Richard S. Fambro, Patrol superintendent.
-“When you see flashing lights, move over and slow down.
-It’s the law and the right thing to do.”
+“Moving over protects the lives of everyone who works or uses our roadways,” said Colonel Richard S. Fambro, Patrol superintendent.
+“Moving over isn’t just the law, it’s the right thing to do.”

 Ohio law requires all drivers to move over to an adjacent lane when approaching any vehicle with flashing or rotating lights parked on the roadside.
 If moving over is not possible due to traffic or weather conditions, or because a second lane does not exist, motorists should slow down and proceed with caution.
 The Move Over law now exists in all 50 states.